 Our cybersecurity content features mechanics and techniques inspired by gaming that make the entire user experience fun and captivating, resulting in increased team engagement.

-The two forms of content you'll find in Dedicated Lab are Boxes and Challenges.
+The three forms of content you'll find in Dedicated Lab are Machines, Challenges, and Sherlocks.

-Boxes are instances of vulnerable virtual machines.
+Machines are instances of vulnerable virtual machines.
 These are virtualized services, virtualized operating systems, and virtualized hardware that all run on our servers.
-Boxes tend to have multi-step exploit paths and can host different Operating Systems; Linux, Windows, FreeBSD, and more.
+Machines tend to have multi-step exploit paths and can host different Operating Systems; Linux, Windows, FreeBSD, and more.

 Challenges are bite-sized applications for different pentesting techniques.
 While they may feature chained exploits, they generally are meant to showcase one concept and are comprised of a single application.